Inviting Your Bot to Your Server

 Verify Bot Joined

 Check your Discord server's member list.
-Your bot should appear online!
+The bot should appear online.

-Look for the bot's name with a "BOT" tag next to it in the member list
+Find the bot's name with a "BOT" tag next to it in the member list.

-Your bot is now in your server and ready to respond to triggers.
-Test it out by triggering one of your behaviors!
+Your bot is in your server.
+Test it by triggering one of your behaviors.

 Managing Permissions